Frequently Asked Questions

 What is the Palace Marketplace?

-To purchase from the Palace Marketplace, libraries need to complete and sign an Institutional Membership Agreement (IMA).
-The IMA denotes that the library agrees to remit payment for all econtent that they source via the Marketplace, and requests contact information for the receipt of invoices for purchases made.
-Upon completion of the IMA, the library will receive an administrative login and password to their Marketplace account.
+The IMA denotes that the library agrees to remit payment for all econtent that they source via the Marketplace and requests contact information for the receipt of invoices for purchases made.
+Upon completing the IMA, the library will receive an administrative login and password to their Marketplace account.
+Membership is free and there is no minimum purchase required.

 How does purchasing work within the Palace Marketplace?

-The number of checkouts per patron is inherited directly from the settings your library maintains with the source content provider.
+The number of checkouts per user is inherited directly from the settings your library maintains with the source content provider.
 For Palace Marketplace content, the number of checkouts can be configured in the Palace Collection Manager.
 Your library may request a specific checkout limit for Palace Marketplace content by contacting support@thepalaceproject.org.

 Are books automatically returned at the end of their checkout period?